-World famous dressage specialists will compete yet again at Pferd International Munichs famous NÜRNBERGER Dressur Arena to begin.
+World famous dressage specialists will compete yet again at Pferd International Munichs famous dressage arena to begin.

-Performance of highest perfection will be shown within dressage of CDI5* level: Grand Prix, Grand Prix Spezial und Grand Prix Kür will take place on Friday, Saturday and Sunday.
+Performance of highest perfection will be shown within dressage of CDI4* level: Grand Prix, Grand Prix Spezial und Grand Prix Kür will take place.
 Also , the CDI3* level will show riders in the Grand Prix and Grand Prix Special classes.

 In the CDI1* level, there will take place a “Prix St. Georges” and an “Intermédiaire I”.

-A very attractive competition for joung talents, the Piaff-Förderpreis (Preis der Liselott-Schindling-Stiftung), will take place on Saturday and Sunday ( Kl.
+A very attractive competition for young Grand Prix horses talents, the LOUISDOR-Preis will take place during the competion days ( Kl.
 S***).
-The qualified participants are riders up to the age of 25, currently growing into the world of international dressage sport.
+Additionaly ther will be another very attractive competion your youn dressage riders currently growing into the world of international dressage sport.

 Among other things, the FRB will be hosting two national finals of dressage classes.
 The FRB Tour „Don’t Worry – Be Happy“ – Final ( Kl.
 M** & Kl.
 S **).

 Within the jumping arena competitors can obtain World Ranking Points in 4 highly ranked classes.
 The “Grand Prix” held on the Sunday has been traditionally known as the most difficult of all the classes, takes place in two separate rounds and hereby greatly builds anticipation and excitement amongst the crowd.

 The event over a course of four days, features a CSI1*, CSI2*, the CSIYoungster as well as the CSI Munich Trophy (an amateur tour component ) offers the visitors a broad depth of showcasing talent in all levels of the jumping world.